-Cambrian Park Plaza — the 17-acre buying center regarded for its iconic carousel display — is long past due for upkeep; however, many longtime enterprise owners are worried they’ll be squeezed out.
+Cambrian Park Plaza—the 17-acre shopping center regarded for its iconic carousel display—is long past due for upkeep; however, many longtime business owners are worried they’ll be squeezed out.

-Weingarten Realty is making plans for a great redevelopment called a six-tale motel, city rectangular, park, one hundred fifteen,000 square ft of amusement and retail area, senior assisted residing, townhomes and apartments.
+Weingarten Realty is planning a major redevelopment: a six-story motel, a city rectangular park, one hundred fifteen thousand square feet of amusement and retail space, senior assisted living, townhomes, and apartments.

-While groundbreaking remains years away, San Jose planning officers are now reviewing an environmental impact file and planning other community meetings.
+While groundbreaking remains years away, San Jose planning officers review an environmental impact file and plan other community meetings.

-Despite the city’s fast boom, the nostalgic buying middle kindles fond recollections for San Jose natives, and lots of clients and commercial enterprise proprietors expressed worries approximately reinventing the plaza.
+Despite the City’s rapid boom, the nostalgic shopping center kindles fond recollections for San Jose natives, and many clients and business proprietors expressed worries about reinventing the plaza.

 Dean Ortega, who took over the Appliance Repair Business at Cambrian Plaza, is wary of any significant change.
 “I want it to stay precisely as it is,” he stated.
 “Maybe a facelift could be satisfactory.”

-Ortega stated he knows his business could be pressured out if the redevelopment plans undergo.
+Ortega knows his business could be pressured out if the redevelopment plans go through.
 “I’m certain that they wouldn’t need an appliance shop making a group of noise under a person’s apartment,” he stated.
 The price of hire would be some other situation.

-Alfonso de Tagle, the owner of De Tagle Jewelers, a plaza mainstay for nearly four a long time, says he’s no longer opposed to redevelopment.
+Alfonso de Tagle, the owner of De Tagle Jewelers, a plaza mainstay for nearly four years, says he no longer opposes redevelopment.
 However, he hopes that it’s achieved smartly.

-His rings shop’s proposed area might be smaller, and the new residences should stress resources along with water and energy.
-Not to say the growing call for on surrounding parking and vehicle get right of entry to.
+His rings Hop’s proposed area might be smaller, and the new residences should stress resources, water, and energy.
+This is not to mention the growing call for surrounding parking and vehicles to get right of entry.

 “Concern of the residents is typically the site visitors,” stated de Tagle.

 De Tagle is one of 15 business proprietors who joined a “Friends of the Cambrian Park Plaza” group in the wake of the redevelopment plans.
-De Tagle said the institution urges builders to take off a few memories from the proposed residences and create greater open area and network amenities together with farmers markets, amongst different requests.
+De Tagle said the institution urges builders to remove some memories from the proposed residences, create greater open areas, and network amenities with farmers’ markets, among other requests.

 Customers are also concerned.